Code-Institute-Submissions/wrestle-match/README.md

 #### Goals for the main users: The Players, and their expectations

-- In short bursts, a fun card matching game with flip animation thats very easy for anybody to play with minimal to no complications during the process.
+- In short bursts, a fun card matching game with flip animation that's very easy for anybody to play with minimal to no complications during the process.
 - No instructions are really required for anyone to enjoy this game but are provided in any case, without being intrusive.
 - An extra appeal to fans of wrestling from the 1980s to the present day.
-- Users can enjoy a tried and tested colour palette throughout the main layout of the website thats both pleasant and easy on the eyes.
-Imagery used in the game board during play provides temporary bursts of colour and variety.
+- Users can enjoy a tried and tested colour palette throughout the main layout of the website that's both pleasant and easy on the eyes.
+The imagery used in the game board during play provides temporary bursts of colour and variety.

 User expectations: